GoogleCloudPlatform/ops-agent/integration_test/README.md

 That's it!
 Now the test commands should be able to authenticate as you.

-NOTE: this way of using user credentials is new and may have unforseen problems.
+NOTE: this way of using user credentials is new and may have unforeseen problems.

 ### Setup (Service Account Credentials)